Princeton-CDH/derrida-django/DEPLOYNOTES.rst

   ``python manage.py build_solr_schema`` to generate the schema.
 Reload the Solr core or restart Solr after updating the configuration.
-* After Solr configurations are in place, run ``python manage.py rebuild_index -i`` to update the index with based on content in the Derrida database.
+* After Solr configurations are in place, run ``python manage.py rebuild_index -i`` to update the index based on content in the Derrida database.
 * Production ``local_settings.py`` should have updated settings to use the extended signal processor for Haystack managed models::